What’s in your dig bag, Yorke Rowan?

 Few phenomena embody the current zeitgeist like the ‘selfie.’
 Glances through Facebook or Instagram reveal selfies in abundance.
 Cameras on today’s smart phones, […]

-As we begin 2015, we’d like to thank all of our Friends of ASOR (and lurkers) who come back to the ASOR Blog to read post after post.
-Keep reading to see the top 10 posts of 2014!
-We hope that 2014 was as amazing for all of you as it was for us.
-Here’s to 2015 being even […]
+As we begin, we’d like to thank all of our Friends of ASOR (and lurkers) who come back to the ASOR Blog to read post after post.
+Keep reading to see the top 10 posts.
+We hope thatwas as amazing for all of you as it was for us.
+Here’s tobeing even […]

 The Early Bronze Age I Site and Necropolis of Jebel al-Mutawwaq, Jordan